erick-gulyan/cse15l-lab-report/lab-report-week-4.md

 To resolve this, we added code to check for the values of `nextOpenBracket`, `nextCloseBracket`, `openParen`, `closeParen`, to be -1.
 If so, then the code would break and thus, avoiding an infinite loop.
 <img width="1401" alt="loops" src="https://user-images.githubusercontent.com/97641133/151503635-e0f3fb07-b165-45f4-9b5f-718ab240eca2.png">

+The bug in the code is in the getLinks method where if the values of `nextOpenBracket`, `nextCloseBracket`, `openParen`, `closeParen` are not necessarily declared due to lack of them, the code will keep looping until it's found, which doesn't need to happen.
+The symptom of this is the terminal showing that the code runs infinitely until the heap has filled up and breaks.
+The failure inducing input in my file was the lack of `)` in the file to end the search.